misselbeck/psych-tesu-6c93b/content/pages/index.md

     type: section_content
     title: The Courses
     content: >-
       A master list of all the courses you'll need broken down by requirements.
-Includes direct links to the resource, credits earned, and TESU equavalencies (when applicable).
+Includes direct links to the resource, credits earned, and UMPI equivalencies (when applicable).
 Knock these out one-by-one and start sizing the graduation gown.
     actions:
       - label: Gen Ed Requirements
         url: /courses
         style: secondary
-      - label: Psych Requirements
+      - label: Business Requirements
         url: /courses-psych
         style: secondary
   #- section_id: cta